 July 13, 2022 2 Comments

 Desi Corner: Butter chicken is referred to as Murgh Makhani in Punjab.
 The story goes that its origins come from the legendary Moti Mahal restaurant in Delhi.
 Regardless, it's a dish eaten more in restaurants than in homes in India and ordered even more in restaurants now outside of India.
-If you live in the West, most likely this one of your first introductions to Indian cuisine.
+If you live in the West, most likely this is your introduction to Indian cuisine.

 Pressure Cooker Size: 3 quart or larger *